fedspendingtransparency/data-act-broker-backend/README.md

 * `StagingTable` - Used to create a new table for each job and manage writes to that table
 * `InterfaceHolder` - Container that holds one interface for each database as a static variable to ensure that redundant connections are not created

+#### Test cases
+The current test suite for the validator may be run by navigating to the tests folder and running python runTests.py

 # Installation

 ## Requirements

-Data Act Core is currently being built with Python 2.7.
+Data Act Validator is currently being built with Python 2.7.

 ## Install dependencies